Dalmuir

 Dalmuir (/dælˈmjʊər/; Dail Mhoire) is an area 9 mi northwest of Glasgow, Scotland, on the western side of Clydebank, and part of West Dunbartonshire Council Area.
 The name is a lowland Scots derivation of the Gaelic meaning Big Field.
-The area was originally two separate villages with Dalmuir Shore joining with Clydebank in 1886 and Dalmuir Village in 1906, during a period of rapid industrialization and expansion.
+The area was originally two separate villages with Dalmuir Shore joining with Clydebank in 1886 and Dalmuir Village in 1906, during a period of rapid industrialisation and expansion.
 Dalmuir is bounded by the village of Old Kilpatrick to the west, the Mountblow and Parkhall housing schemes to the north, and the Clydebank town centre area to the east.
 To the south is the River Clyde.

 Geography

 Dalmuir is situated mostly on the alluvial plains of the River Clyde, south of the former volcanic Kilpatrick Hills.
 The Kilpatrick Hills are a part of the Clyde Plateau Lavas.
 Near the west boundary is Duntocher Burn running down to the Clyde from the high ground that forms the north perimeter of the area.